pytorch/pytorch/aten/src/ATen/native/nested/README.md

 - `cuda/`: CUDA implementations of the NestedTensor functions

 ##  Implementing new functions
 There are two main classes of functions that can be implemented on NestedTensors: functions that can be efficiently implemented by viewing the NestedTensor as dense tensor where the raggedness has been folded into the dense dimensions and those that can't.
-Examples of the former are all unary ops (e.g. abs, log, relu) and binary ops (e.g. add, mul, div).
-If the function acts element wise on one NestedTensor or multiple NestedTensors than an efficient implementation is relative straight forward.
+Unary operations (e.g. abs, log, relu) and binary operations (e.g. add, mul, div) that act elementwise on one or more NestedTensors are examples of functions that can be efficiently implemented.
+Efficient implementation of these functions is relatively straightforward.

 The definition of map_nt is: